-- Grades 3-5: 30-60 minutes per night - Parent/Guardian involvement in homework should be kept at a minimum. - The purpose of homework should be identified and articulated. - When homework is assigned, approaches to providing feedback should vary.
+- Parent/Guardian involvement in homework should be kept at a minimum. - The purpose of homework should be identified and articulated. - When homework is assigned, approaches to providing feedback should vary.

 Note: Any questions about homework should be promptly directed to the teacher(s).